PanelPicker

 Formats

-A dynamic and diverse discussion offering multiple viewpoints on a particular topic, followed by audience Q&A
+A dynamic and diverse discussion offering multiple viewpoints on a particular topic, followed by audience Q&A.

-A musical, theatrical, storytelling, dance, poetry, or other performance that includes a workshop or extended Q&A to reflect on the value of the performing arts as a vehicle for deeper learning and offer takeaways for the audience
+A musical, theatrical, storytelling, dance, poetry, or other performance that includes a workshop or extended Q&A to reflect on the value of the performing arts as a vehicle for deeper learning and offer takeaways for the audience.

-For media organizations and existing podcasts, a conversation on topics across the education landscape, recorded in front of a live audience to be used as a future episode
+For media organizations and existing podcasts, a conversation on topics across the education landscape, recorded in front of a live audience to be used as a future episode.

-A short solo presentation highlighting new and emerging ideas, followed by audience Q&A
+A short solo presentation highlighting new and emerging ideas, followed by audience Q&A.

-An in-depth, instructional program with hands-on learning activities and specific takeaways
+An in-depth, instructional program with hands-on learning activities and specific takeaways.

 Tracks

-Arts & Storytelling
+Arts & Culture

 Community Initiatives

-Equity & Justice
+Equity & Belonging

 Future of Tech